brodieG/vetr/CRAN.md

 ## Submission Notes:

-This is a new package submission.
+This is an update to an existing package that fixes valgrind, rchck, rcnst, and other similar issues.
+Some new features and improvements are included too.

 ## R CMD check --as-cran